 Construction Management» open the printable degree» search for more Areas of Study

-Construction Management is the complex and detailed management of people and physical resources necessary to successfully design, develop, construct and operate residential, commercial and public properties.
+The Bachelor of Construction Management engages students in the complex and detailed management of people and physical resources necessary to successfully design, develop, construct and operate residential, commercial and public properties.
 The building construction manager requires skills in project planning, cost and quality management, law and real estate, fire safety, building codes, industrial relations and people management as well as knowledge of construction techniques and materials.

 It should be noted that construction managers, architects and civil (structural) engineers may end up working in the same industry, but their disciplines are very different.
 Architects are responsible for the creative, conceptual design of a structure, while the engineer concentrates on the technical engineering (mathematical) solutions for structures and their maintenance.
 Construction managers work with certifiers, architects and engineers to ensure that structures are built to budget, in a safe and timely manner.